apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 #### Default manual interventions

 One other specificity of the Release Pipeline are the manual interventions.
-They are currently 3 of them:
+They are currently 2 of them:

-* **Get staging repository** (happens in main release pipeline)
-  When asked, Staging repository can be retrieved from [JBoss Nexus repository](https://repository.jboss.org/nexus/).
-For that, the user needs to have specific rights or ask someone who has those rights.
-  Once retrieved, you can put the url to staging repository into the input asking for it on Jenkins.
-* **Release staging repository to Maven Central** (happens in main release pipeline) Same as getting staging repository, you need the rights to release the artifacts from the staging repository in [JBoss Nexus repository](https://repository.jboss.org/nexus/) to Maven Central, or ask someone with rights to do it.
+* **Release staging repository to Maven Central** (happens in main release pipeline) When asked, Staging repositories can be retrieved from [JBoss Nexus repository](https://repository.jboss.org/nexus/).
+You need the rights to release the artifacts.
+  You should see some repositories named `kogito-public-XXX`.
+Select them all and click on `Release`.
-  Once artifacts are released, just confirm it is released on Jenkins.
+  Once artifacts are released, just confirm it on Jenkins.
 * **Check kogito-apps artifacts are set to correct url** (happens in kogito-images-promote) Jenkins will ask you to review the logs of this job and check urls are correct in the different displayed `module.yaml` files.
   Review them and confirm if everything is ok.